Wrlog/Wr.github.io/_posts/2022-08-13-object_oriented_programming.md

 **Method**: A method is a programmed procedure that is defined as part of a class and included in any object of that class.
 A class (and thus an object) can have more than one method.
 Method = Function inside a class.

 The term 'object' is often used to refer both to actual data structures and to the general paradigm of object-oriented programming, we'll typically stick to the terms 'class' and 'instance' instead.

+__inits__ is called when we first created a new instance for a class.
+This initializes an instance of that class